h-skye/photo_viewer/README.md

 Node JS
 HTML5/CSS3

-Libaries being used:
+## Libaries being used:

-nodemon - For convenience of server testing/channges express - For better API building csvtojson - Converting csv to json formatting node-cache - Caching module that works like memcached (lightweight 55kb) vs memory-cache (not as popular and was not updated as frequently)
+nodemon - For convenience of server testing/channges express - For better API building

+csvtojson - Converting csv to json formatting

+node-cache - Caching module that works like memcached (lightweight 55kb) vs memory-cache (not as popular and was not updated as frequently)

 React - create-react-app
+  vs setting up webpack which can take awhile

+react-thunk
+  vs react-saga for pure funnctions and better side effects handling react-saga is better for large scale and this is an SPA handling small routing

 ## React Component Structure